-Delhi election: Voting begins for 70 seats, Kejriwal asks women to take responsibility of city-state

-Delhi saw one of the most communally divisive campaigns the capital has experienced in recent times.
+Delhi polls: 57.06% turnout recorded; Congress’s Alka Lamba involved in a scuffle with AAP

-Voting for the Assembly elections in Delhi began at 8 am on Saturday.
+The voting began at 8 am and ended at 6 pm.
 The results will be announced on February 11.
+Most exit polls predicted a sweep for the Arvind Kejriwal-led Aam Aadmi Party while the Bharatiya Janata Party was expected to improve its 2015 tally.

+Earlier in the day, Prime Minister Narendra Modi urged people to vote in large numbers.
+“My appeal to all voters is that they participate in this festival of democracy in maximum number and create a new voting record,” he tweeted.

-Chief Minister Arvind Kejriwal urged the people of Delhi to exercise their franchise.
-He also made a special appeal to the women of Delhi to take the responsibility of the city-state like their homes.
+Kejriwal also urged the electorate to exercise their franchise.
+He made a special appeal to the women of Delhi to take the responsibility of the city-state like their homes.
 “Please cast your vote,” he tweeted.
 “And a special appeal to the women of Delhi - the way you take responsibility of your home, the same way the responsibility of the country and Delhi is on your shoulders.
-All the women should vast their vote, and take the men along.
+All the women should cast their vote, and take the men along.
 Discuss with them who would be the right choice.”

+Union minister Smriti Irani accused Kejriwal of misogyny after his tweet.
+“Do you not consider women capable enough to decide for themselves who to vote for?” she asked in a tweet.

+In response, Kejriwal said women had decided who they will vote for.
+“And across Delhi, women have decided who their family will vote for,” he added.
+“After all, they have to run the house.”

 Tight security arrangements are in place across the national Capital with extra vigil in Shaheen Bagh and other sensitive areas.
 Over 1.47 crore voters will decide if Arvind Kejriwal’s Aam Aadmi Party will get another term or replace it with the Bharatiya Janata Party or the Congress.